How to write an Issue Paper

 Write a summary that is convincing and moderate in tone and voice.
 The summary captures the key areas in your paper and the touching points.

-The summary can be done with reference to what was introduced in the introduction paragraph.
-That is why an introduction paragraph to an argument is very important since it sets the tone for the whole paper, and the final summary, which is commonly called the conclusion.
+That is why an introduction paragraph to an argument is very important since it sets the tone for the whole paper, and the final summary, commonly called the conclusion.

 Research on an issue paper requires material from other sources such as articles and reports, books, periodicals, and brochures.